jcburley/joker/GOSTD.md

 (Note the diagnostic produced when passing an object of incorrect type to a receiver, just as happens when passing the wrong thing to a standalone function.)

 **IMPORTANT:** The `Go` function is, like `gostd` generally, a proof-of-concept prototype.
-Its name was chosen to set it apart from all other Clojure code and specifically to identify it as referring to the Go language and its runtime.
+Its name was chosen to set it apart from all other Joker code and specifically to identify it as referring to the Go language and its runtime.
 It might well be changed (incompatibly) or removed in the future.

 Also note that Clojure's `.foo` form and its `.` special operator are not (yet?) supported.
 When they are, they'll (likely) be much more stable than `Go`.